kot0/resty/README.md

 // POST of raw bytes for file upload.
 For example: upload file to Dropbox fileBytes, _ := ioutil.ReadFile("/Users/jeeva/mydocument.pdf")

-// See we are not setting content-type header, since go-resty automatically detects Content-Type for you resp, err := client.R().
+// See we are not setting content-type header, since kot0 automatically detects Content-Type for you resp, err := client.R().
       SetBody(fileBytes).
       SetContentLength(true).          // Dropbox expects this value